rclement/datasette-dashboards/README.md

 SELECT * FROM mytable WHERE TRUE [[ AND col1 = :my_filter_1 ]] [[ AND col2 = :my_filter_2 ]]
 ```

+**Important notes:**

+- When a `select` filter has more than 100 options, the dropdown list will be automatically converted to a text filter with autocompletion

 #### Vega properties

 Available configuration for `vega` charts: